Mission & Objective

 – Red Sea: Competition

-The Audience Award will be voted for by the attendees of the festival: The prize will be shared between the director(s) and producer(s) of the winning film.
+The Audience Award will be voted for by the attendees of the festival: The prize will be split between the director(s) and producer(s) of the winning film.

 Selection Committee and Jury